The Material Recovery Center of Lewis County -- The Hazo Hut

 The Hazardous Waste Program and the Material Recovery Center of Lewis County is proud to offer a hazardous waste collection program for conditionally exempt small quantity generators (CESQG) operating in Lewis County.

-To qualify for this program, a business or school must generate less than 220 pounds of hazardous waste per calendar month.
-The Hazo Hut accepts the same hazardous waste items from businesses and schools as it does from residential customers.
+To qualify for the CESQG program, a business or school must generate less than 220 pounds of hazardous waste per calendar month.

-Small businesses qualify for free fluorescent light recycling when turning in 10 or less lights.
+Small businesses qualify for free fluorescent light recycling when turning in 10 lights or less.
 Businesses will receive free recycling of straights lamps, CFLs, U-tube lights, high intensity discharge lights or specialty lights when 10 or less lights are turned in in one visit.
 Please call 360-740-1221 for an appointment before bringing in your lights.

 Businesses and schools must fill out a work order prior to bringing any waste to the Hazo Hut.
 Follow the link, work order, to access the needed form.
 Fax the form back to the hazardous waste program coordinator at 360-330-7805.
 The coordinator will price each item, total the fees for the work order, and return the work order back to you.
 After receiving the completed work order, it is the business' responsibility to call the hazardous waste program coordinator to schedule an appointment to bring in the hazardous waste.
 The fees are due on day of delivery.
 Form of payment includes: cash; check; Visa; or MasterCard.

 SPECIAL INSTRUCTIONS FOR LATEX PAINT